Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2

 where $m_B$ represents the observed apparent magnitude in the rest-frame $B$ band and $M_B$ denotes the absolute magnitude.
 It is important to note that $M_B$ exhibits a strong degeneracy with the Hubble constant $H_0$.
 Following the methodology established by \citet{2016ApJ...826...56R}, we introduce a calibration parameter $a_B$ defined as:

 which serves as an alternative to the absolute magnitude $M_B$.
 Substituting this parameter into Equation (\ref{sn}) yields:

 where $[H_0D_L(z)]^{\rm SN}$ represents the unanchored luminosity distance.
+The calibration parameter $a_B$ has been precisely measured to $a_B = 0.71273 \pm 0.00176$ by \citet{2016ApJ...826...56R}. {We explicitly acknowledge that by adopting the $a_B$ parameter from \citet{2016ApJ...826...56R}, our analysis inherits the SN Ia Hubble flow calibration established by the SH0ES team.
+This means our method builds upon the relative distance relation of SNe Ia as calibrated by SH0ES.
+This distinction hinges on recognizing the fundamental degeneracy between $H_0$ and the SN Ia absolute magnitude $M_B$: supernova apparent magnitude and redshift data alone cannot simultaneously uniquely determine both parameters.
+The parameter $a_B$ serves to reparameterize these two degenerate unknowns into a single relative distance indicator that can be directly measured from the SN Ia Hubble flow shape.
+Thus, $a_B$ itself represents a neutral observable that encodes relative distance information without an inherent absolute scale.}

+{The core innovation and independence of our work lies in providing a novel geometric calibration for this precisely determined relative distance relation, rather than redefining the relation itself.
+While the $a_B$ parameter encodes the relative distance information from SNe Ia, our approach uses the geometric combination of BAO and Cosmic Chronometers as a conceptually distinct standard ruler to impart an absolute scale to this relation, thereby independently determining $H_0$.
+This constitutes a critical cross-check that addresses the fundamental question: "If one accepts the SN Ia relative distance relation calibrated by SH0ES, can a completely independent method based on cosmic geometry yield a consistent $H_0$ value?"}

-The calibration parameter $a_B$ has been precisely measured to $a_B = 0.71273 \pm 0.00176$ by \citet{2016ApJ...826...56R}.
-Let us emphasize here that we did not assign any prior values to $H_0$ and $M_B$.
+{Let us emphasize here that we did not assign any prior values to $H_0$ and $M_B$.